40 Scotland Facts and Trivia Questions

 Facts About Scottish Food

-Most people don’t realise it, but Scottish people eat the same food as you do.
-However, we do have some particular delicacies.
+Most people don’t know it, but Scottish people eat the same food as you do.

 We invented the ‘fish supper’ in Dundee in the 1870s.